Completed Community Plans

 North Neighborhoods PlanCity Limits North of State Hwy 58

-The North Neighborhoods Plan (pdf), adopted by City Council in April of 2009, is a supplement to the City of Golden Comprehensive Plan, intended to assist elected and appointed officials in their decision making.
+The North Neighborhoods Plan pdf icon, adopted by City Council in April of 2009, is a supplement to the City of Golden Comprehensive Plan, intended to assist elected and appointed officials in their decision making.
 The plan addresses the residents’ vision of their neighborhood and seeks out neighborhood issues and action plans to address these issues.

 8th and 9th St. Neighborhood Plan